-RBI increases repo rate by 35 basis points to 6.25%
+RBI increases repo rate by 35 basis points to 6.25%, pegs GDP growth at 6.8%

 The monetary policy committee, which has three members from the Reserve Bank of India and three external members, raised the key lending rate on Wednesday with a five out of six majority.

-Till October, retail inflation has remained above the upper limit mandated by the Reserve Bank of India for 10 months.
+However, retail inflation has remained above the upper limit mandated by the Reserve Bank of India for 10 months.
 The central bank aims to keep inflation between 2% and 6%.

+The central bank on Wednesday also retained its inflation forecast at 6.7%.

+“Inflation is expected to moderate but the battle against inflation is not over,” Das said, reported PTI.
+“Pressure points from high and sticky core inflation and exposure of food inflation to international factors and weather related events do remains.”